ghedo/safely/man/safely.1.md

 `-A, --noagent`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Use the internal dumb password agent, not the default gpg agent.
+Do not use the default gpg agent.

 ## ENVIRONMENT ##